 An Infringement on privacy or a new road for businesses to track progress – The new Facebook View Tags does pose some serious questions.

 The new Facebook View Tags will enable tracking of post dated purchases made by users.
-The tracking mechanism will enable businesses to better understand the impact of facebook advertisements.
-Actually it let Facebook advertisers drop in cookies to people visiting their ads and track purchases later.
-How this helps?
+The tracking mechanism will enable businesses to better understand the impact of Facebook advertisements.
+Actually, it let Facebook advertisers drop in cookies to people visiting their ads and track purchases later.
+How does this help?
 It helps businesses know exactly how many people actually end up using their services after clicking on their ads.

 Do View Tags really work?

 For the first few partners who used the system, it did.
 In fact, it was seen that nearly 87% of conversions came from impressions and not clicks.

 So who takes the credit?

 Google used to take credits if someone visited a site from its search pages.
 But what if someone remembered an Ad on Facebook and later used Google to visit it?
 Who would take the credit for it then?
 People, after all, may not click directly but visit at a later point of time too!

 Facebook activities and ads are proven for brand recall.

 Ah, what about those who would not like their cookies used for such tracking purposes?
 Truth is, cookies can be present for months at least if not years unless deleted.
 So if you do not delete your cookies then chances are you are being ‘tracked’.
 Unfortunately, there is no way out and you have to manually delete your cookies each week if you do not want to be tracked.